 3. Categories features into 3 main parts: markets, events, and products.
 Use proper typography to make each paragraph clean.

-I made this user flow to define the basic flow of my app.
+I made this site map to define the basic flow of my app.

 Then I list all the contents that may apprear in the app before diving in the actual design.